 Due to the mobile first world we live in today, it’s vital to choose a password manager that stretches across different platforms (Windows, Mac, iOS, Android) and can be incorporated in your everyday life.

 In a professional context: enterprise password managers allow a folder structure where different groups of users can access shared passwords (with or without seeing them).
-This feature prevents users from knowing or being able to change password themselves.
+This feature prevents users from knowing or being able to change passwords themselves.
 Your company cannot be locked out of a tool or worse, have an employee leak passwords.
 The tool keeps logs of all actions taken, so there is always a trace of who accessed what at what time.
 A very valuable feature in GDPR times!

 Do you have any questions about using password managers?
 We will gladly help you!
 Send an email to email@example.com and we will contact you as soon as possible.